Lafayette Regional Airport Commission

 The Lafayette Airport Commission needed a strategy for constructing a new airport terminal.
 The original terminal was built in 1959 and was last remodeled in 1989.
 Since then, the number of passengers serviced annually has grown to over half a million.
 Studies project a 40% increase in passengers will occur by 2025.
 The current terminal, with only three boarding gates and already at 95% parking capacity, simply could not handle the growth Lafayette had been experiencing.

 Funding for a large infrastructure project is no easy task.
 The price tag for a new terminal was calculated to be $90 million.
 TPG devised a multiple funding source approach, combining local, state, and federal funding opportunities with the internal bonding capacity and dedicated monies already at the Lafayette Regional Airport.

 Local: We established the concept of a dedicated one-cent sales tax collected for eight-months, with no option for renewal.
 We devised a campaign strategy to appropriately educate voters, business community, and all stakeholders who could affect this proposition and advocate for passage.

 State: TPG organized the support of our local delegation, as well as other regional members, to build a coalition.
-The $15.5M request, only 15% of the project cost, is reasonable when many other projects are asking for 80% of the total cost.
-We were able to gain the funding support through the through the state capital outlay program.
+The $15.5M request, only 15% of the project cost, was reasonable when many other projects are asking for 80% of the total cost.
+We were able to gain the funding support through the state capital outlay program.

-The TPG funding model gained a great deal of traction to financing large projects.
+The TPG funding model gained a great deal of traction in financing large projects.
 We have testified in front of various state and federal committees on our innovative and proactive approach.